poko1/Android-StackOverflow/README.md

 # Android-StackOverflow Tool

-The tool is called ‘Android Updates on Stack Overflow.’
+The tool is called ‘Android Updates on Stack Overflow'.
 It is essentially a simple website that fetches APIs of Stack Overflow to show on real-time the newest and most popular Android related updates, questions and tags.
+It has been hosted piblicly and can be viewed here: https://androidstackoverflow.000webhostapp.com/.
 More specifically, the website has 3 sections:

 # 1. Latest Questions:
 On clicking this tab, the user is presented with a table that shows the top ten newest Android-related questions that have been asked.
 The table contains 4 separate columns: